cvmfs/cvmfsexec/README.md

 Repositories that are already mounted are ignored.
 You can also unmount repositories from within the command with `$CVMFSUMOUNT repository.name`.

-If you invoke additional processes within the original process that you do not want to have the ability to mount/umount, such as a user payload that is invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor.
+If you invoke additional processes within the original process that are not trustworthy, such as a user payload that is invoked with singularity --contain, then close the $CVMFSEXEC_CMDFD file descriptor for those processes.
 This can be done in bash with `{CVMFSEXEC_CMDFD}>&-`.

 ## Better operation on kernels >= 4.18